Knowledge Hub

 • Check that you understand TUPE and how and when it applies – seeking legal advice from an expert at an early stage if you think that TUPE may apply to your business sale or service provision change, is a prudent step.

 • Identify employees who will transfer – it may not just be employees, some workers may also be subject to the TUPE Regulations, and so again if you require legal advice it is wise to seek this early in your transaction.
+Try to get discussions about who exactly transfers out of the way as early as possible as these are topics that can commonly escalate into disputes when parties start discussing an imminent transfer.

-• Consider how to manage the transfer- consider how and what you will communicate to staff, look at the benefits and risks to your business of the transfer, how staff will be distributed, and talents retained after the transfer, and any measures which may need to be taken.
+• Consider how to manage the transfer consider how and what you will communicate to staff, look at the benefits and risks to your business of the transfer, how staff will be distributed, and talents retained after the transfer, and any measures which may need to be taken.

 • Employee Liability Information – sharing information about the employees transferring and affected by the transfer and how communication and the transfer will be managed should be discussed and agreed with the new employer.
 This, together with a timeframe for the transaction and exchange of information will need to be agreed to ensure a smooth transition.
 Our TUPE lawyers can help you consider what should be discussed and agreed with the new employer and how this can be done in a manner compliant with data protection law.